Jonas-wtec/counter/data-analysis/README.md

 # How to use

-Run pip3 install -r requirements.txt before runnong python3 generateTestData.py
+Run pip3 install -r requirements.txt before running python3 generateTestData.py